roastedcpu/alveo-assignment/README.md

 ### Short description
 3 microservices:
- - Log Generator generates logs and outputs them to a file
+ - Log Generator generates logs and outputs them to a file [output rate can be configured under docker-compose.yml]
  - Log Monitor periodically analyses the log file and exposes a reactive API
  - Dashboard is a webpage to watch the log metrics

 Access the dashboard: http://localhost:32000

 Swagger: http://localhost:32001/swagger-ui/

  ### Some notes
  - The reactive API doesn't add anything to the performance since the operations are synchronous (the api returns existing objects and/or modifies simple properties).
 If the program could asynchronously, eg write to a db, then the reactive api (webflux) would be advisable.
 But I did it because I tought could be a plus to the exercise.